 By the end of the course you will be able to

-- Create a range of knotted jewellery
+- create a range of beaded jewellery

 Class format and activities

 This is a practical class, so each week we will go through a new technique that can be used within beaded jewellery design